Supermagnum/piezo-9v/README.md

 You will need one piezoelectric disk for that, mounted in a metal box made of thin metal.
 Non electric conductive super glue is useable for that.
 Just glue it to a flat surface.
 The piezoelectric disk should be electrically insulated from the metal box.

+Picture of a piezoelectric disc, with red wire for positive polarity and black for negative: https://github.com/Supermagnum/piezo-balanced/blob/main/Piezo-element-6.jpg

 Schematic diagram:
 https://github.com/Supermagnum/piezo-9v/blob/main/9v-preamp.pdf
 D1 is a LED that lights up when it's switched on.